Marmiya/mav_active_3d_planning/active_3d_planning_core/README.md

 * Definitions of data structures and interfaces
 * Core workflow of modules and factory
 * Base classes for all modules and some planners
-* Implementations of generally applicable modules
+* Implementations of generally applicable module